-In 2015, the total commercial catch of Goldband Snapper was 501 t (Figure 2).
-The status of Goldband Snapper from the Arafura and Timor seas was assessed in 2011 and 2013 using a stochastic Stock Reduction Analysis model.
-The outputs of this model estimated egg production to be around 65 per cent of unfished levels, well above conventional target levels.
-This stock is therefore not considered to be recruitment overfished.
-The model outputs also indicated that the current level of fishing mortality was below that required to achieve maximum sustainable yield and is unlikely to cause the biological stock to become recruitment overfished.
+In 2016, the total commercial catch of Goldband Snapper was 546.2 tonnes (t) (Figure 2), of which 60% was taken by the DF.
+The status of Goldband Snapper from the Arafura and Timor seas was assessed using data up to 2016 using a stochastic Stock Reduction Analysis model^{3,4}.
+The outputs of this model estimated egg production to be around 65 to 70% of unfished levels and the current harvest rate is below that required to achieve maximum sustainable yield.
+This level of fishing mortality is well above conventional target levels and is unlikely to cause the stock to be recruitment overfished.